-In English classes, you have to understand the expectations of your teacher and how she will be grading essays.
+In English classes, you have to understand the expectations of your teacher and how he will be grading essays.
 As I said above, use every chance you have for reflection and iteration.
 If the teacher lets you submit drafts for review before the final essay, take this super seriously.
-Give the draft your best work, and if you’re confused about any of the teacher’s comments, ask about them outside of class.
+Give the draft your best work, and if you're confused about any of the teacher's comments, ask about them outside of class.

 If you don't do well on an essay, reflect on it, prepare notes, and approach the teacher and ask earnestly where your shortcomings are and how you can improve.
 (Measure -> Reflect -> Improve)

-Memorization Heavy Classes, Like History and Foreign Language
+Memorization-Heavy Classes, Like History and Foreign Languages

-Many students will use flashcards for memorization, but they’ll use them ineffectively.
-They’ll just go through the entire stack from beginning to end and repeat.
+Many students use flashcards for memorization, but they'll use them ineffectively.
+They'll just go through the entire stack from beginning to end and repeat.

 This is ineffective because you end up spending the same amount of time reviewing words you already know as you do the words you have problems with.
-What you need to do is bias your time toward the cards that you struggle with.
+What you need to do is bias your time toward the cards you actually struggle with.

-The way I do this is what I call the “waterfall method” of memorization.
+The way I do this is what I call the waterfall method of memorization.
 I describe this here in the context of memorizing vocab for the SAT.
-You cycle through the cards you don’t know much more often than the cards you already know.
+You cycle through the cards you don't know much more often than the cards you already know.

-For long term retention, there’s also a concept known as “spaced repetition” learning that spaces out your learning optimally to increase your recall of information.
+For long-term retention, there's also a concept known as spaced-repetition learning that spaces out your learning optimally to increase your recall of information.
 The idea is that right after you learn something, you should review it quickly thereafter to secure the memory.
-The next time you review it can be spaced out further, and the next one even further still.
-Doing this regularly will lock in knowledge in the long term
+The next time you review, it can be spaced out further, and the next one even further still.
+Doing this regularly will lock in knowledge in the long term.

 This is in contrast to the usual method of memorization, which is to cram before a test and then forget it until you need it for the final.